Seal hunting: Products made from seals

 Seal skins have been used by aboriginal people for millennia to make waterproof jackets and boots, and seal fur to make fur coats.
-Pelts account for over half the processed value of a seal, selling at over C$100 each as of 2006.
+Pelts account for over half the processed value of a seal, selling at over each as of 2006.
 According to Paul Christian Rieber, of GC Rieber AS, the difficult ice conditions and low quotas in 2006 resulted in reduced access to seal pelts, which caused the commodity price to be pushed up.
 One high-end fashion designer, Donatella Versace, has begun to use seal pelts.

 Seal meat is a source of food for residents of small coastal communities.
 Meat is sold in the Asian pet food market; in 2004, only Taiwan and South Korea purchased seal meat from Canada.
 Seal blubber is used to make seal oil, marketed as a fish oil supplement.
 In 2001, 2% of Canada's raw seal oil was processed and sold in Canadian health stores.
 There has been virtually no market for seal organs since 1998.